Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Background

 where $k$ is a constant, $\gamma$ and $\phi$ are the coefficients of conditional variance and squared residual at time $t-1$, respectively, and $\psi$ is the coefficient of squared residual at time $t-1$ incorporating the impact of the sign of the residual at time $t-1$.
 Note that $sgn(-x) = 1$ if $x<0$; $0$ if $x=0$; and $-1$ if $x>0$.
 The output of ARIMA-GARCH filtering is $z_{t}$, which is a sequence of i.i.d. residuals with zero mean and the normalized variance one \cite{garch_01}- \cite{garch_04}.

 The ACF of the residuals, as well as the ACF of the squared residuals, determine the suitability of the fitted ARIMA and GARCH models, respectively.
-The ACF of the samples measures the correlation among the observations as a function of the time lag to diagnose the validity of ARIMA-GARCH model in removing the linear dependency of the observations by predicting the mean dependency.
-On the other hand, the ACF of the squared samples quantifies the degree of the autocorrelation between the squared value of the observations to check the validity of the model in detecting the dependency of the samples in the conditional variance \cite{evt_01}, \cite{garch_04}.
 If in both aforementioned ACFs, the significant correlations at lag $0$ are followed by the correlations approximately equal to zero, one may conclude that the parameters of the hybrid ARIMA-GARCH model are determined properly, and the extracted residuals are independent and identically distributed.
-Otherwise, the estimated ARIMA-GARCH parameters should be revised to remove the additional correlation in the ACFs of the residuals and squared residuals.
+Otherwise, the estimated ARIMA-GARCH parameters should be revised to remove the additional correlation in the ACFs of the residuals and squared residuals \cite{evt_01}, \cite{garch_04}.